deniz14k/Roundtable/README.md

 # Roundtable – Collaborative Meeting Agenda Tool

 **Roundtable** is a small Ruby on Rails app I built to showcase my skills for the Junior Programmer role at 37signals.
-It is inspired by the way Basecamp approaches simple, purposeful software : focused, clean, and thoughtful.
+It is inspired by the way Basecamp approaches simple, purposeful software : focused, clean and thoughtful.

 # What It Does